TheNoobInventor/lego-ev3-segway/README.md

 ## Main program

-With all the requisite softwares installed and setup, it's time to delve into the main segway program.
+With all the requisite software installed and setup, it's time to delve into the main segway program.
 The code for the segway is modified from the [Gyro Boy project](https://pybricks.com/ev3-micropython/examples/gyro_boy.html) which balances the Gyro Boy on its two wheels by making use of the EV3 Gyro sensor.
 The `main.py` Python script contains a lot of lines of code with comments as well, however, the major parts of the program are summarized in the flow chart below.

 <p align='center'>
   <img src=docs/images/main_program.png>